dlee28/kinect-take-home/README.md

 We want to initiate a conversation with the user about the current product by giving a summary/highlight of the reviews of the current product written by similar customers.

-What reivews are chosen and given to the llm?
+What reviews are chosen and given to the llm?
 We use the same hard filter and scoring function as the 'Customers like you bought'.
 The only difference is we also check if the similar customer has written a review for the current product.

 This allows the current user to read a quick summary of the reviews that are most relevant to them.
-For example, someone who values comfort will leave a different review than someone who values trend the most.
+For example, someone who values comfort will leave a different review than someone who values trends the most.
 After the user reads the summary, they can ask the llm questions about the product or the reviews.

 There could be a case where a similar customer has not written a review.
-In that case, we pass the top 5 highly rated review to the llm.
+In that case, we pass the top 5 highly rated reviews to the llm.
 The top 5 highly rated reviews are also used for anonymous shoppers.

 Trade offs: